-There are 777 steps to get to the top and in Myanmar tradition you must leave your shoes at the bottom and make the climb barefoot.
-But these particular stairs are filled with pesky monkeys that are pooping all over the floor, jumping on people, and trying to steal anything that you aren’t clutching tightly.
+There are 777 steps to get to the top and in Myanmar tradition, you must leave your shoes at the bottom and make the climb barefoot.
+But these particular stairs are full of pesky monkeys that are pooping all over the floor, jumping on people, and trying to steal anything that you aren’t clutching tightly.

 Locals are working hard to clear the poo with wet mops which actually turns it into a slippery, sloppy mess.
-Witnessing all of the visitors getting attacked by monkeys while sliding around in wet poo is worth the trip all on it’s own.
+Witnessing all of the visitors being attacked by monkeys while sliding around in wet poo is worth the trip all on its own.